teelahti/hpstr-jekyll-theme/_posts/2011-03-01-how-to-shoot-yourself-in-the-foot-with-an-ioc-container.md

 share: true
 ---

-In the project I recently worked for our solution’s web interface froze every now and then.
+In the project I recently worked for our solution's web interface froze every now and then.
 This problem had been going on for a while, but every time the problem went away by itself without any intervention.
 No problem, until the issue escalated even to developer workstations, making them slow.

 ## Investigation

 The problem was easily pinpointed to be at the service layer (IIS WAS hosted).
 Investigation was started by adding more application pools, and immediately the responsiveness of the service increased.
 The main reason being that worker processes were restarted, but we did not know it then.
 Gladly we knew that this was not a fix, just a temporary cure, there was still something badly wrong.

 So my coworker used some of his parallel Linq magic to create a denial of service test that targeted our service layer.
-Then we ran it… and our service died in 15 seconds on database connection pool problems.
+Then we ran it... and our service died in 15 seconds on database connection pool problems.
 To check whether this really was a connection pool issue we increased connection pool size, but with no noticeable impact.
 Also, on some tests the service died immediately after 2 seconds.
 This was clearly not a connection pool problem.

 Then we started to gather some performance data.
 We used performance monitor and resource monitor.
 Here is a screenshot from task manager presenting one server after a days use: